Pressio/pressio/README.md

 # Pressio

-Pressio is a library providing reduced-order models (ROMs) capabilties.
+Pressio is a collection of projects providing reduced-order models (ROMs) capabilties.

 ## License
 Pressio is released with the following [LICENSE](./LICENSE).